Just what is essential to your health?

 Excess/Overdose can cause Hypervitaminosis A which can cause altered bone metabolism as well as abnormal metabolism of other fat-soluble vitamins.
 (1)

-Vitamin D – (Cholecalciferol(D3), Ergocalciferol (D2)) aids the body in a number of areas of our health.
+Vitamin D – (Cholecalciferol(D3), Ergocalciferol (D2)) is actually a hormone, not a vitamin, and aids the body in a number of areas of our health.
 As you can see above, there are two forms of Vitamin D. D2, Ergocalciferol and also known as Calciferol is found in food but more commonly in a synthetic form in supplements.
 “ANY vitamin D that your doctor will give you – whether it is by INJECTION OR ORAL- will be inferior Vitamin D2.
 If you have to get it from your doctor, then it is Vitamin D2- and you don’t want Vitamin D2.”
 Injections are considered both unnecessary and painful.
 (24) The superior form of Vitamin D is D3.
 It is what you will generally find in supplement form and comes from animal sources, while D2 is from plants.
 The best source for Vitamin D actually comes from the sun as it converts 7-Dehydrocholesterol (a precursor hormone) in the skin to Vitamin D, which you can learn more about in this article “How Do We Make Vitamin D in Our Body?”
 As there are few foods with Vitamin D, we need to get as much as we can from exposure to the sun.
 When we can’t get enough from sunshine, we need to supplement and D3 is the preferred choice.

 Vitamin D is necessary for the maintenance of strong bones and healthy teeth.
 It also provides protection to such diseases as cancer, multiple sclerosis, and type 1 diabetes as it helps in maintaining healthy insulin levels.
 Vitamin D offers immune support as well as protection to the nervous system and the brain and it’s essential to lung health and cardiovascular function.
-It is also beneficial for the skin, healthy muscles, and is an effective preventative to the flu.
+It is also beneficial for the skin, healthy muscles, and is an effective preventative against the flu.
 It also works to fight against heart disease, depression, autoimmune conditions as well as helping to lower cholesterol and triglycerides as found in a 2013 Study in the Journal of Lipids.
 It’s also said to aid in weight loss.
 (25) One source says it is an essential nutrient for infants where it was found that babies given 2000 I.U. daily were less prone to arterial wall stiffness compared to those who did not receive any.
 The same source also said it boosts fertility, fights factors associated with type 2 diabetes, boosts the immune system and, of course, prevents and treats rickets.
 (26) Vitamin D also aids sleep [though some say not to take it before going to sleep as it can interfere with the release of Melatonin].
 It also boosts Testosterone production, lung function, athletic performance, energy, mood, and reduces the risk of preeclampsia in pregnancy.
 (27)

 Excess/Overdose causes Hypervitaminosis D causing toxicity.
 The normal range given for blood levels varies @ 20-100 mg/ml or 30 ng./ml-70 ng./ml, depending on the source.
 (1)

 Vitamin E – (Tocopherols, Tocotrienols) is also a fat-soluble vitamin that is especially important as it fights free radicals in the body because of its antioxidant properties that boost the immune system and help to combat viral and bacterial infection.
 Vitamin E is possibly best known for its ability to repair skin damage, being used to heal wounds, clear skin rashes, and prevent wrinkles as well as protect from sun damage, even giving relief from sunburn.
 But it does much more than that.
 It helps keep hormones balanced and eases symptoms of PMS.
 It aids in hair growth and the health of hair and nails.
 It is an effective remedy for cold sores and fever blisters.
 Another one of its well-known abilities is the prevention of macular degeneration of the eyes as well as cataracts.
 (Keep in mind to be effective for vision it needs to be consumed with adequate intakes of vitamin C, beta-carotene, and zinc.)
 It can also reduce the risk of blood clots.
-(29) Because of its antioxidant properties, it is effective for preventing cognitive decline and in boosting mental function.
+(29) Because of its antioxidant properties, it is effective for preventing cognitive decline and boosting mental function.
 It’s also good for cardiovascular health and for treating osteoarthritis.
 (30)

 Vitamin E deficiency is quite rare but is presented mostly as milk hemolytic anemia in newborn infants.
-The RDIAI for Vitamin E is 15 mg for both men and women, though the upper limit (UL) is 1000 mg.
-Vitamin E is found primarily in plant foods like almonds, avocados, butternut squash, dark leafy greens and some fruits like mango and kiwi fruit, as well as in nuts, seeds, and oils from nuts and seeds.
+The RDI/AI for Vitamin E is 15 mg for both men and women, though the upper limit (UL) is 1000 mg.
+Vitamin E is found primarily in plant foods like almonds, avocados, butternut squash, dark leafy greens, and some fruits like mango and kiwi fruit, as well as in nuts, seeds, and oils from nuts and seeds.
 Some, however, can also be found in non-plant food sources such as abalone, Atlantic salmon, crayfish, fish roe, Rainbow trout, octopus, lobster, cod, and cod liver oil, and even snails.

 Excess/Overdose may be seen in increased evidence of congestive heart failure.
 (1)